opentracing/specification/specification.md

 #### Note: required **format**s for injection and extraction

 Both injection and extraction rely on an extensible **format** parameter that dictates the type of the associated "carrier" as well as how a `SpanContext` is encoded in that carrier.
-All of the following **format**s must be supported by all Tracer implementations.
+All of the following **formats** must be supported by all Tracer implementations.

 - **Text Map**: an arbitrary string-to-string map with an unrestricted character set for both keys and values
 - **HTTP Headers**: a string-to-string map with keys and values that are suitable for use in HTTP headers (a la [RFC 7230](https://tools.ietf.org/html/rfc7230#section-3.2.4)).
 In practice, since there is such "diversity" in the way that HTTP headers are treated in the wild, it is strongly recommended that Tracer implementations use a limited HTTP header key space and escape values conservatively.